iqquee/bingpay-go/README.md

 ```sh
 import "github.com/hisyntax/bingpay-go"
 ```
-## Note : All methods in this package returns three (3) things;
+## Note : All methods in this package returns three (3) things:
-- The object of the request
+- The object of the response
 - An int (status code) i.e  status 200 or status 400
 - An error (if any)